solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 # `Cross product`
+> Actually the `cross product` is very very very limited in use, and as fairly often as the `dot product`.
+So don't waste time on this unless having certain use of it.

 **REMEMBER: A CROSS PRODUCT ONLY HAS USE IN 3-DIMENSIONS, AND ORDER MATTERS, AND GIVES YOU A NEW VECTOR.**

 List it again: